15 Best Biotech Venture Capital Firms

 Image of EcoR1 Capital - Top VCs in Biotechnology

-The firm invests across a company's lifecycle, from early venture rounds to the public markets.
-Their portfolio includes companies that have achieved significant milestones, such as Apellis Pharmaceuticals, which received FDA approval for a key treatment, and Jazz Pharmaceuticals.
+The firm invests across a company's lifecycle, from early venture rounds to post-IPO financing, showing a commitment to long-term partnerships.
+Their portfolio includes companies that have achieved significant milestones, such as Apellis Pharmaceuticals, which received FDA approval for a first-in-class treatment, and Jazz Pharmaceuticals.

 • Geographical presence: San Francisco, California